caryyu/my-react-chatroom/README.md

 # my-react-chatroom

-This is an example practising the baisc reactjs for personal use, it consists of a websocket-based chatroom, by getting started with the following:
+This is an example of using very basic reactjs for personal learning, it consists of a websocket-based chatroom, browserify, webpack, by getting started, just simply run:

 ```shell
 npm install